ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/login-page.md

 export default App;
 ```

-Let's make sure this works by changing the route in our browser to http://localhost:8100/login if you are running the application using `ionic serve` or http://localhost:3000/login if you are running it using `ng start`.
+Let's make sure this works by changing the route in our browser to http://localhost:8100/login.
 There's not much to see, but we can see that the route is actually working.

 ### Mock the User Interface

 Let's mock up what we would like the login page to look like.
 We know we are going to need a form in which to enter an e-mail address and a password along with a button to press when the user is ready to sign in, so let's start there:

+**`src/login/LoginPage.tsx`**

 ```JSX
 <IonPage>